zhangHongEn/micro-spa-lite/README.md

 -	**Lightweight Dependencies**: No additional runtime frameworks; relies only on single-spa and Module Federation
 -	**High-Performance Loading**: Uses manifest + runtimePlugins to enable parallel loading of main and sub-apps on first screen, eliminating waterfall loading
 -	**Flexible Development Mode**: Supports local development of any sub-app via Chrome extension proxy without modifying the main app

 ---

-## 🌐 Online Demo Experience

-🔗 **Host Demo**: Click here to see the live demo -> [Live Demo](https://zhanghongen.github.io/micro-spa-lite/vite-vue-app/home/)
-- Demonstrates on-demand loading of Vite Vue and Rspack React apps, with dynamic switching in the UI
-- Chrome extension example showcases non-intrusive injection of sub-modules into any page

----